nicholasgriffen/google-news-data-visualization/README.md

 ### Python

-We're going to be using python to do our web scraping.
+We're going to use Python to do our data collection.
 Below are external modules used in the Notebook.

 ##### Requests